-Specializations: History and theory of opera (particularly of the long nineteenth century), with a special focus on staging, technology, and mediality; contemporary “indie” opera; screen media; media archaeology; reception studies; music historiography; music and politics; music in the Third Reich; German and European cultural history since 1800; Verdi; Wagner; Hindemith.
+Specializations: History and theory of opera, with a special focus on staging, technology, and mediality; contemporary “indie” opera; screen media; media archaeology; reception studies; music historiography; music and politics; music in the Third Reich; German and European cultural history since 1800; Verdi; Wagner; Hindemith.

 About: Gundula Kreuzer studied musicology, philosophy, and modern history at the Universities of Münster (Westphalia) and Oxford, where she earned her Master of Studies and D.Phil. in musicology.
 She held a Junior Research (postdoctoral) Fellowship at Merton College, Oxford, before joining the Yale Department of Music in 2005.

-Together with Clemens Risi, she guest-edited a double issue of The Opera Quarterly (“Opera in Transition”; vol. 23/2-3, 2011), and her critical edition of Verdi’s instrumental chamber music for The Works of Giuseppe Verdi: Series V appeared with The University of Chicago Press and Ricordi in 2010.
-She was Reviews Editor of The Opera Quarterly and served on the editorial board of the Journal of the American Musicological Society; she continues to serve on the editorial boards of Cambridge Opera Journal, VerdiPerspektiven, and WagnerSpektrum.
+Together with Clemens Risi, Kreuzer guest-edited a double issue of The Opera Quarterly (“Opera in Transition”; vol. 23/2-3, 2011), and her critical edition of Verdi’s instrumental chamber music for The Works of Giuseppe Verdi: Series V appeared with The University of Chicago Press and Ricordi in 2010.
+She was Reviews Editor of The Opera Quarterly, served on the editorial board of the Journal of the American Musicological Society, and continues to serve on the editorial boards of Cambridge Opera Journal, VerdiPerspektiven, and WagnerSpektrum.
 She also gained experience as a freelance radio presenter in Germany and has been contributing to broadcasts on WNYC and BBC Radio3.

-Kreuzer’s first monograph won the 2011 Lewis Lockwood Award of the American Musicological Society, the 2012 Gaddis Smith International Book Prize of the MacMillan Center for International and Area Studies at Yale, and the inaugural Martin Chusid Award for Verdi Studies in 2013.
-Among other grants and awards, Kreuzer has received the Paul A. Pisk Prize (2000) and the Alfred Einstein Award (2006) from the American Musicological Society as well as the Jerome Roche Prize (2006) from the Royal Musical Association.
+Kreuzer’s first monograph won the 2011 Lewis Lockwood Award of the American Musicological Society, the 2012 Gaddis Smith International Book Prize of the MacMillan Center for International and Area Studies at Yale, and the inaugural Martin Chusid Award for Verdi Studies (2013).
+Among other grants and awards, Kreuzer has received the Paul A. Pisk Prize (2000) and the Alfred Einstein Award (2006) from the American Musicological Society, as well as the Jerome Roche Prize (2006) and the Dent Medal (2019) from the Royal Musical Association.
 At Yale, she was awarded the Samuel and Ronnie Heyman Prize for Outstanding Scholarly Publication in 2010, was a Fellow at the Whitney Humanities Center in 2010-11, and has been a Senior Research Fellow in International and Area Studies at the Macmillan Center since 2012.
 In 2015-16, she was a Research Fellow at the Italian Academy at Columbia University.

 “Operatic Configurations in the Digital Age,” forthcoming in The Opera Quarterly.

-“Flat Bayreuth: A Genealogy of Opera as Screened,” forthcoming in Screen Genealogies, eds.
-Craig Buckley and Francesco Casetti (Amsterdam University Press, 2019).
+“Flat Bayreuth: A Genealogy of Opera as Screened,” in Screen Genealogies, eds.
+Craig Buckley, Francesco Casetti, and Rüdiger Campe (Amsterdam University Press, 2019), 237-68.